 |Liz King||Home Child Care Provider|

 |Beth Mckee||VAC Child Care|

 VT Child Care Industry & Careers Council Certifications, American Heart Association HeartSaver® First Aid/CPR with AED including Infants and Children Students completing 90% of the Core Competencies will receive a certificate from Stafford Technical Center.

 *Average salaries for Vermont taken from Zip recruiter (ziprecruiter.com) in October 2020.

 Requirements For This Program

 Special Requirement of all students: due to the professional requirements in this field, all applicants must be able to satisfy the criminal records check required by the state Child Care Services Division

-Recommended Prerequisites: basic math and number sense; ability to read and follow a recipe; strong interpersonal skills; effective communication skills; at least 16 years old
+Recommended Prerequisites: basic math and number sense; ability to read and follow a recipe; strong interpersonal skills; strong communication skills (in the areas of reading, writing, listening, and speaking).

 Reading Level of course materials: Grade 9.2